FusionAuth/fusionauth-site/site/_posts/2021-04-01-why-user-multi-factor-authentication.md

 Listen to your users when you are discussing MFA requirements.
 You don't want them to circumvent MFA.
 At the same time they may need to be educated on the benefits.
 How many of you know people who still write down passwords on post-it notes?
 I do.

 Acknowledge and address the balance between the friction of the user login experience and the risk of account compromise.
 Do so in the context of the data your system secures; different data requires different levels of assurance.
 If your site lets users vote on cat pictures, MFA may never be required.
-If your site lets users transfer money, or digital assets similar to money, to complete strangers on the internet, on the other hand, it should require MFA.
+On the other hand, if your site lets users transfer money to complete strangers on the internet, require additional factors of authentication.

 These scenarios are at opposite ends of the security and user experience spectrum, and the case for MFA, or not, can be made rather easily.
 More difficult decisions are required when the answer isn't obvious.